Skip to main content

 • You don't have a sysadmin or DevOps engineer and don't want to acquire one for this problem.

-• You're willing to pay monthly per site to avoid running anything yourself.
+• You're willing to pay a monthly subscription tiered by traffic to avoid running anything yourself.

 • You want a vendor support line you can call when something breaks at 2 AM.